(714) 240-2800

 Do I need to treat termites before repairing the damage?

 Yes — always treat first.
 Replacing damaged wood while an active infestation remains means termites will eat the new wood within weeks.
 The correct sequence is: inspection → eliminate the infestation → clearance → repair.
-We coordinate this entire process.
+Our licensed team handles this entire process — one company, single point of contact throughout.

 How long does termite damage repair take?